Raiz Invest Super

 Benefits may be paid as a lump sum or pension, by opening a pension account with another Superannuation Fund (see Section 2 of this Guide for more information about commencing a pension).
 The payment of benefits in the form of a pension is subject to rules in superannuation legislation, which are summarised below.

-Any payment in relation to any superannuation interest you have in Raiz Invest Super must be made on a proportionate basis from your taxable and exempt (tax-free) components.
+Any payment in relation to any superannuation interest you have in the Raiz Invest Superannuation must be made on a proportionate basis from your taxable and exempt (tax-free) components.
 If you have both an accumulation account and pension account, the pension account is treated as a separate interest for this purpose.
-For more information about the taxable and exempt components, see Section 7 of this Guide.
+For more information about the taxable and exempt components, see Section 6 of this Guide.

 The Trustee is required to carry out proof of identity procedures before paying a lump sum benefit to a Member in cash or commencing to pay a pension.
 The requirements arise under the Government's Anti-Money Laundering and Counter-Terrorism Financing legislation.
 If any further information is required from you to enable a benefit to be made, you will be notified.